- Work inside the Mount Baker and Mercer Island tunnels continues, however, there will be no more weekend-long directional closures until October.

 Both directions I-90 Seattle-Mercer Island

-- Reconstruct and repositions the HOV ramp from eastbound I-90 to northbound Bellevue Way, with connection to I-405.
-Ramp access to move from center roadway to eastbound HOV lane.
+- Reconstruct and reposition the HOV ramps from eastbound I-90 to Bellevue Way and I-405.

 The End Result